 Lake Louise Skiing at a Glance

-Summit Elevation: 8650′
+Summit Elevation 8650′

-Acres 4,200 acres, 145 marked trails plus back bowls, longest run 5 miles
+Acres 4,300 acres, 145 marked trails plus back bowls, longest run 5 miles

-10 Lifts: 1 Gondola , 5 Chairs , 1 Platter, 3 Carpets
+10 Lifts: 1 Gondola , 6 Chairs, 3 Carpets

 Lake Louise views are stunning, with towering Canadian Rockies, Mt Victoria at 11,375′, and the legendary Lake Louise covered in glacial ice in winter.

 Lake Louise is on Banff National Park land, so there’s no lodging at Lake Louise, that’s part of what makes it so naturally beautiful.
-No condos or slope side hotels
+No condos or slope side hotels in sight.

 The Post Hotel at Lake Louise is quieter but equally posh.
 This 1942 boutique Hotel in the quaint village of Lake Louise has an elegant lobby, beautiful fireplace bar with piano, a stellar Temple Spa offering massages and hot soaks in the pool and hot tub, and exceptional guest suites.
 Once called the Lake Louise Lodge, the Post Hotel cuisine and service are 5-star, like a private estate in the Canadian Rockies.
 Ask for a cozy cabin.

 You must ski Lake Louise, considered among the most scenic ski resort in the world.
-Include a few days skiing Banff’s Sunshine Village Ski Resort 40-minutes away, and perhaps a ski safari to Kicking Horse and Revelstoke with heli skiing or cat skiing mixed in for the ultimate luxury ski adventure.
+Include a few days skiing Banff’s Sunshine Village Ski Resort 40-minutes away, and perhaps a ski safari to Kicking Horse and Revelstoke with heli skiing or cat skiing available for the ultimate luxury ski adventure.